 Add salt and 4 cups of flour and beat together with a rubber spatula.
 Let the dough rest 10 minutes, add flour bit by bit until it forms together and is a bit sticky but can be kneaded on the counter.
+The dough is stiff.

 Clean out the mixing bowl and oil or butter the inside of your clean bowl.
 Place the smooth ball of dough inside and cover the bowl with a tea towel and let it rise in a warm place for 1 hour.